Eloenk/CLTools/README.md

 # CLTools
- tools for running crypto node
+ tools for running crypto node on cloud

  1. Clone the Repository
 If you haven’t already, clone the repository where the script is stored: